Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/2_Collecting History Guideline.md

 # Finding a History

-### 1.Does the History match BA´s principles?
+### 1.Does the History match BA´s values?

-When looking for a History to tell, make sure that it matchs BA´s principles:
+When looking for a History to tell, make sure that...

 *Human Rights* are all thoes "inherent to all human beings, whatever our nationality, place of residence, sex, national or ethnic origin, colour, religion, language, or any other status".